 Anyone can experience tooth decaying or loss of teeth due to lack of oral hygiene, but braces wearers can be especially susceptible to it.
-Reason being, the wires and brackets have many crannies and nooks that allow food and plaque to be trapped, leaving them with an increased risk of tooth decay.
+The reason being, the wires, and brackets have many crannies and nooks that allow food and plaque to be trapped, leaving them with an increased risk of tooth decay.

 - Brush your teeth regularly and properly to avoid bad breath and plaque build-up